DataDanFit/my-website/content/authors/admin/_index.md

 Hi!
 I am Dan.
 I am an analytics professional and Liverpool fan, from the north-west of England.

-I enjoy exploring and analysing data to acquire knowledge that is used to support and improve decision-making.
-This is the primary pupose of data science and analytics.
+I enjoy acquiring knowledge through exploring and analysing data.
+Data is essential for reaching the truth and supporting decision-making, which is the primary pupose of data science and analytics.

 My key skills include data analysis, visualisation, modelling and wrangling; machine learning, and dashboard design.